UTS-eResearch/datacrate/README.md

 ### Why Schema.org?
 Surely there are suitable general purpose metadata formats for Research Data

-Well, actually no there aren't any general-purpose linked-data-ready well-supported extensible schemas that cover all of the kids of general purpose metadata you might want to add to a research data package, and its component files before sending it off into the wold.
+Well, actually no there aren't any general-purpose, linked-data-ready, well-supported, extensible schemas that cover all of the kinds of general purpose metadata you might want to add to a research data package, and its component files, before sending it off into the world.

 #### RDF-based formats

-[DCAT] is close to what we wanted for this project but does not have coverage for all the fields we wanted at high level, and does not handle the structure of datasets.
-DCAT also uses a terms from a wide range of vocabularies, making it more complicated to use than Schema.org.
+[DCAT] is close to what we wanted for this project but does not have coverage for all the fields we wanted at a high level, and does not handle the structure of datasets.
+DCAT also uses terms from a wide range of vocabularies, making it more complicated to use than Schema.org.
 It is RDF based, though.
 There is an effort to extend DCAT but it will take some time to complete.

 [Research Object Bundles] (RO Bundles) are very close in spirit to Data Crates, and there is even an attempt to map them on to BagIt.
 However, RO metadata is very focussed